CarelessOutcast/CrabbyTasks/_frontend/README.md

 # Project Overview

 This README.md file provides an overview and explanation of the project's codebase, structure, and key components.
-The project is a React application that appears to be a task management system with routing, user authentication, and various components.
+The project is a React Frontend task management system with routing, user authentication, and various components.
 Below, we'll break down the project into its main components and provide descriptions for each file and folder.

 ## Project Structure